DHReSCUnit/dhrescunit.github.io/content/posts/project.md

 draft = false
 +++

-**Notice.
-We have begun working with Projects but we are still accepting Applications while funding lasts.
-If you have a Digital Humanities Research Project and are looking for consultation, submit your project [using this application form](https://forms.gle/Hxuj7bXe7nsGxNg4A).**
+**Notice: We have begun working with projects but we are still accepting applications while funding lasts.
+If you have a Digital Humanities research project and are looking for consultation, submit your project [using this application form](https://forms.gle/Hxuj7bXe7nsGxNg4A).**

 DHReSCU is a pilot program meant to aid early-stage digital humanities research software projects in developing a technical implementation plan.
 We hope to connect experienced research software engineers with digital humanities projects.
 The resulting technical implementation plan is meant to reduce mistakes made and improve project outcomes.